13th September 13, 01:16 AM

 Rev'd Father Bill White

-Parish Priest, lover of God and people, theologian, student, teacher, administrator, leader, philosopher, dreamer, afficionado of joy and humour, history enthusiast, bon-vivant, encourager of hearts and souls, and a firm believer in the value of dignity, decency, and duty.
+Parish priest, lover of God, people, dogs, joy, & humour.
+Theologian, student, teacher, administrator, leader, philosopher, dreamer, history enthusiast & traditionalist, bon-vivant, encourager of hearts & souls, & firm believer in the value of dignity, decency, & duty.

 The Following 3 Users say 'Aye' to Father Bill For This Useful Post: